 If you'd like to work in healthcare, you may consider a position as a licensed nursing assistant (LNA).
 States are responsible for the regulations regarding licensing of nursing assistants, and in, most states, nursing assistants are certified, not licensed.
 Read on to learn about the training requirements and job duties of a licensed nursing assistant.
-Schools offering Nursing degrees can also be found in these popular choices.

 Licensed Nursing Assistant Job Description

 As a nursing assistant, you'll provide patient care under the supervision of registered nurses and other medical staff.
 Most of your duties will be those that can legally be handled by someone who is not a licensed nurse.
 Your duties will involve basic care tasks, such as feeding, dressing or moving patients; assisting with hygiene; and changing bed linens.
 You can also take vital signs, help patients exercise and keep patients' rooms clean.
 Another part of your job could be to keep patients company, such as walking with them in the halls or providing emotional support.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of nursing assistants is expected to increase by 11% from 2016-2026, which is faster than the national average.
 Job prospects should be particularly good for those who have completed a state-approved training program and passed the licensing exam.
 The BLS also reported that the average salary for nursing assistants was $29,580 as of May 2018.

 |Key Skills||Communication, reading comprehension, service oriented, critical thinking, observational, social awareness, astute listener|

 |Work Environment||Hospitals, nursing and residential care facilities|

 |Similar Occupations||Certified medication aide, certified nurse aide, geriatric nursing aide, nurses' aide, personal care aides, home health aides, medical assistants|